AiJared/DSA_in_python/README.md

 Extend takes another list to add, it effectively makes a series of append calls of each of the elements in the new list until all of them have been appended to the new list.

 This operation has a runtime of <b>O(k)</b> where k represents the number of elements in the list that we are adding to our evisting list.

+iv.
+Delete
+Delete operation is similar to insert in that when an a delete operation occurs, the list needs to maintain correct index values.
+So where insert shifts every element to the right, delete operation shifts every element to the left.
+Just like insert as well, if we delete the first element in the list every single elememt in the list need to be shifted to the left.

+Delete operations have an upper bound of <b>O(n)</b> also known as linear runtime.